junxit/us-congress-bills-109/metadata.md

 - 2005-03-02 — Introduced in Senate
 - 2005-03-02 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S1936-1938)
 - 2005-03-02 — Sponsor introductory remarks on measure.
 (CR S1935-1936)
+- 2005-03-09 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce,  and the District of Columbia.
+- 2005-04-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2005-05-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+With written report No. 109-72.
+- 2005-05-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+With written report No. 109-72.
+- 2005-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 114.